Islandora/documentation/docs/concepts/collection.md

 - select "Edit content" from the Action dropdown, and click "Apply to selected Items"
 - under "SELECT FIELDS TO CHANGE", select "Member of"
 - in the Member Of autocomplete that appears, type the name of the target collection
 - Careful!
-Under "Change method", choosee between "Replace the current value" and "Add a new value to the multivalue field".
+Under "Change method", choose between "Replace the current value" and "Add a new value to the multi-value field".
 The first one will wipe out ALL existing collections including the one you're working on - which may be what you're after.
 - Select "Confirm" at the bottom of the form to save your changes.

 For more information see the video tutorial on [Batch Editing](https://youtu.be/ZMp0lPelOZw).